|Trail Features:||Lake Views, Fall Aspens, Wildlife|

 |Parking Lot Longitude||-105.61579|

 The hike to Cub Lake begins from the Moraine Park area.
-To reach the trailhead from Bear Lake Road, follow Moraine Park Road for a half-mile to an unmarked junction - just prior to reaching the campground.
-From this junction, turn left and drive roughly 1.2 miles to the Cub Lake Trailhead.
-Parking spaces are pretty limited here, however, you do have the option of taking the free hiker shuttle from the Moraine Park Visitor Center.
+To reach the trailhead from Bear Lake Road, follow Moraine Park Road for a half-mile to an unmarked junction - just before reaching the campground.
+At the junction, turn left and drive roughly 1.2 miles to the Cub Lake Trailhead.
+Parking space is fairly limited here, however, you will have the option of taking the free hiker shuttle from the Moraine Park Visitor Center.

-Most of this hike will pass through terrain that was scorched by the Fern Lake Fire during the fall of 2012.
+Much of this hike passes through terrain that was charred by the Fern Lake Fire during the fall of 2012.
 The wildfire burned 3500 acres in the Cub Lake, lower Forest Canyon and Moraine Park areas, making it the largest wildfire in Rocky Mountain National Park history.
-It’s believed the fire was sparked by an illegal campfire on October 9th.
+It's believed the fire was sparked by an illegal campfire on October 9th.
 Although it was a low intensity fire, and for the most part remained under control, it still forced the closure of almost all the trails in the Moraine Park and Bear Lake Road areas for several weeks.
-That all changed on November 30th when a fierce wind storm brought 70 mph gusts that pushed the fire 3 miles in only 35 minutes, and more than doubled its size as it raced across Moraine Park.
+That all changed on November 30th when a fierce wind storm brought 70 mph gusts that pushed the fire three miles in only 35 minutes, and more than doubled its size as it raced across Moraine Park.
 At its peak more than 600 fire fighters were assigned to the blaze.
 The fire was all but fully extinguished when heavy snow arrived in mid-December.

-Shortly after leaving the trailhead the path crosses the Big Thompson River while passing through an area choked with willows.
+Shortly after leaving the trailhead the path crosses the Big Thompson River.
 From here the trail traverses along the western edge of Moraine Park.
-If hiking this trail during the fall you stand a pretty good chance of seeing elk grazing in the meadow during the annual rut season.
+If hiking this route during the fall you'll stand a pretty good chance of seeing elk grazing in the meadows during the annual rut season.